Alpine-DAV/ascent/src/docs/sphinx/AlpineAPI.rst

       plot["field_name"] = "p";
       conduit::Node &draw = actions.append();
       draw["action"] = "draw_plots";
-      alpine.Publish(mesh_data);
+      ascent.Publish(mesh_data);
-      alpine.Execute(actions);
+      ascent.Execute(actions);

 Close
 -----
-Close informs Alpine that all actions are complete, and the call performs the appropriate clean-up.
+Close informs Ascent that all actions are complete, and the call performs the appropriate clean-up.

 .. code-block:: c++

-  alpine.Close();
+  ascent.Close();

 Error Handling
 ---------------

-  Alpine uses Conduit's error handling machinery.
+  Ascent uses Conduit's error handling machinery.
 By default when errors occur C++ exceptions are thrown, but you can rewire Conduit's handlers with your own callbacks.
 For more info see the `Conduit Error Handling Tutorial <http://software.llnl.gov/conduit/tutorial_errors.html>`_.